 Debit Card Mistake That Can Cost Big Bucks

 Many of us enjoy the ease of using debit cards instead of writing out checks.
-It is easier, faster, and the popularity of the cards continues to increase.
+It is easier and faster, and the popularity of the cards continues to increase.
 However, there are some pitfalls that consumers should know in order to prevent their money from being tied up unnecessarily.

 The "Oops" Scenario